“This Sweet Simple Existence”…Daily Art Project 2026 - May

 Finally, I feel like my May paintings told more of a story of my life during that month: whether it was the omelete and coffee breakfast that my daughter made me for Mother’s Day, a self portrait illustration of my first day swimming after almost a year out of the pool, Eid cookies that I bought from the bakery, the pigeon’s eggs and nest that I found on my balcony, a rainbow over the buildings across the street after spring showers, a drawing of my running shoes that I wore to go hiking or the blue moon (the second full moon of the month) that I saw from my window on the last day of May.

-I will not be offering these paintings for sale in my shop, even as prints as some of them are unfinished and the whole idea behind my daily paintings this month was that I really wanted to prioritize speed and looseness over perfection or a finished look.
+I will not be offering these paintings for sale in my shop as originals since they were all done on non-detachable sketchbook paper and the whole idea behind my daily paintings this month was that I really wanted to prioritize speed and looseness over perfection or a finished look.
 However, if there are paintings that people would like prints off, I can offer small 5×7” prints on a custom basis.

 Next